Skip to main content

 Critical decisions

-In extreme circumstances, members can create an NMPIP and hold an on-chain vote to decide if Nexus Mutual should make changes to the Advisory Board, stop cover purchases, or wind up and shut down.
+In extreme circumstances, members can create an NMPIP and hold an onchain vote to decide if Nexus Mutual should make changes to the Advisory Board, stop cover purchases, or wind up and shut down.

 Proposals to replace an Advisory Board member have the following quorum requirements: